 This course covers a wide range of material and we have a lot of work to do together.
 First off (and so important), attendance is the most basic thing to ensure success in the course.
 Making it to class on time and being present for the seminar is essential to your success in COMM 100 and a sign of mutual respect.
 Second, teamwork is a central aspect of our daily class life, so please come prepared to talk about the material and issues of the day.
-Both the professor and your peers will be supporting and evaluating your participation throughout the semester.
-You are responsible to one another in fulfilling our shared course objectives that include in-depth participation and discussion grounded in any assigned material you will read before our class meetings.
+You, your professor, and your peers will be working toward fostering a mutually supportive and professional environment throughout the semester.
+You are responsible to one another in fulfilling our shared course objectives that include in-depth participation and discussion grounded in any assigned material you will do before our class meetings.

 Attendance counts.
+More than three undocumented absences will result in a "Fail" for this class.
 Documentation for university-authorized absences must be cleared with the professor in advance.
 It is your responsibility to ask classmates for announcements you may have missed by arriving late.
-In the case of severe illness, death in the family, or religious holiday, the professor will help you find ways to make up the work.
+In the case of emergency or severe illness, death in the family, or religious holiday, notify the professor ASAP AFTER your first missed class, and we will find ways for you to make up any missed work.
+In the unfortunate event that you fall ill, especially with a contagious ailment, please aid in preventing the spread of infection by not coming to class.
+Rather, submit any documentation you are able to provide the professor when you are healthy and able to come to class.